luckydayteam/code-challenge/ios/README.md

-# Lucky Day Android Photo Search Challenge
+# Lucky Day iOS Photo Search Challenge

 ## Description

-A simple Android app to fetch popular images from Flickr and display them.
+A simple iOS app to fetch popular images from Flickr and display them.

 ## Goals

 This challenge is designed to test your skills with:

-* Java
+* Swift / Objective C
-* Android SDK
+* iOS SDK
 * Object-Oriented Design
 * Consuming RESTful APIs
 * Git